komalashrafsyed/PingAppARMTemplate/subdir/README.md

 To access the VM you might need to reset the password for the azureuser login name from the Azure poral, if it is a new VM created through the process in the previous steps.
 Then run the <b>ssh azureuser@PublicIPAddress</b> command as shown below </br>
 <img src="https://komalsandboxdiag.blob.core.windows.net/pingarmtemplatereadmefiles/21.png" >
 <b>
+<b>Step 22:</b> Install the following on the VM created above by running the following commands </br>
 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg</br>
 sudo mv microsoft.gpg /etc/apt/trusted.gpg.d/microsoft.gpg</br>